easystats/performance/paper/paper.md

 #>                 p-value =  < 0.001
 ```

-In addition to providing tests for the checking of assumptions, *performance* also provides convenience functions to *visually* assess statistical assumptions for regression models.
-Moreover, these visual checks detect the type of model entered and present the appropriate visual checks for each model type, with various types of regression models supported, including linear models, linear mixed-effects models, their Bayesian equivalents, and more.
+In addition to tests for checking assumptions, *performance* also provides convenience functions to *visually* assess these assumptions of regression models. *performance*'s visual checks detect the type of model passed to the function call, and return the appropriate visual checks for each model type.
+At present, there are many supported regression models, such as linear models, linear mixed-effects models, their Bayesian equivalents, and more.
+Inspect the package documentation for a complete listing.

-Here we show what the function output looks like for linear models:
+For example, consider the visual checks from a simple linear regression model.

 <!-- TO DO: Regenerate plot once feedback from other has been incorporated -->

 ``` {.r}
 library(see)

 model <- lm(Sepal.Length ~ Species + Sepal.Width +
             Petal.Length + Petal.Width, data = iris)

 check_model(model)
 ```